The

 result is that cations are arranged perpendicularly

 on a plane.
-The study of cation- associations is performed with computational methods, with
+The study of cation-

 mass spectroscopy, analysis of solid structures, crystallography, fluorimetry (emission of fluorescence analysis) of aromatic